 3) Some types of glass cannot be recycled with your everyday jars and bottles.
 These items are made with different types of chemicals, which may contaminate the recycled glass.
 Such items include windows, mirrors, eye glasses, and lightbulbs.
 Some authorised centres might however accept these items.

-Check this out next: A Guide to Plastic Recycling for Kids
+Check this out next to learn how to recycle plastics: A Guide to Plastic Recycling for Kids